Randall Park Says Hollywood Doesn't Get Importance of 'Barbie' Success

 Park pointed out that the take-away from Barbie's $1 billion box-office haul isn't due to some widespread outcry for film adaptations of toys, rather, "It's [director] Greta Gerwig!"

-Park's own film is currently competing with the unstoppable height of the so-called Barbenheimer phenomenon, but the filmmaker says it's not something he's worrying about.
+Park's own film is currently competing with the unstoppable hype of the so-called "Barbenheimer" phenomenon, but the filmmaker says it's not something he's worrying about.

 "I can’t control any of that stuff, so it doesn't affect me too much.
 I am genuinely happy that we got acquired by a great company like Sony Pictures Classics and are out into the world," he shared.
 "It's such a challenging time for our movie on numerous levels, but I do feel confident that we’ll find our audience eventually."